cssidy/psh/_houses/5broad.md

 excerpt_separator: <!--more-->
 ---

 Live in the middle of downtown.
-10 minute walk to campus.
 Large units with porches.
 Off-street parking.

 <!--more-->